 The process would go as such: Christine would apply the bleach to my scalp and through my hair to lift the color.
 Then, we would either move on to a strengthening treatment and toner, or we would have to redo the entire process depending on how my ends lightened.
 “You might look like a calico cat for a bit,” she warned.

 At around 2:30 p.m., with a head full of bleach, my scalp started tingling and then grew into a more intense feeling that felt similar to a sunburn.
 Christine had warned me this would happen, so I didn’t feel surprised.
-Also, I had read other people’s platinum transformation accounts and knew this was coming.
+Also, I had read accounts from other people who've dyed their hair blonde and knew this was coming.
 Honestly, it wasn’t nearly as bad as I had feared.
 On a scale from one to 10, I would rank the pain a three.
 It was really more just uncomfortable and slightly itchy that anything near excruciating.
 But it all depends on your own scalp.
 Christine said that for some people, the pain becomes so unbearable that she’ll have to stop the process altogether and tone the hair back down to natural.
 Luckily, this wasn’t the case for me and my historically questionable pain tolerance.
-(I cried when I got my eyebrows microbladed, but to be fair, it was sort of out of pain but also sort of involuntarily because the blade was so close to my eye that it just started watering, okay?)
+(I cried when I got my eyebrows microbladed, but to be fair, it was sort of out of pain but also sort of involuntarily because the blade was so close to my eye that it just started watering, okay?).

 After the first round of bleach, my hair had turned into the delicate shade of a dehydrated person’s pee.
 Sure enough, the undyed hair near my scalp had lifted to a much brighter shade.
 It was my ends that needed another round, just like Christine had predicted.
 So again we went.
 At around 4:50 p.m., we had almost finished the second round of color processing.
 This time, Christine focused on the ends and thus, no scalp pain.